crazy-max/nodejs-portable/README.md

 ### Command line

-Node.js Portable can be used through the command line to inject arguments directly to node :
+Node.js Portable can be used through the command line to inject arguments directly to node:

 ```
 $ nodejs-portable.exe --version